alforhad/alforhad.github.io/_pages/about.md

 Welcome to My Homepage!

-I am Md Abdullah Al Forhad, a Ph.D. candidate in Computer Science and Engineering at the [University of North Texas](https://engineering.unt.edu/cse/index.html), advised by [Dr. Weishi Shi](https://engineering.unt.edu/people/weishi-shi.html).
+I am Md Abdullah Al Forhad, a Ph.D. candidate in Computer Science and Engineering at the [University of North Texas](https://engineering.unt.edu/cse/index.html).
+I conduct research in the [Learning · Language · Vision (LLaVi) Lab](https://llavi-lab.github.io/) under the supervision of [Dr. Weishi Shi](https://engineering.unt.edu/people/weishi-shi.html).

 My research focuses on **Deep Active Learning**, **Continual Lifelong Learning**, and **Multi-modal Learning** with a passion for enhancing AI's adaptability and performance.